Enigmatic and Captivating, Naina Maithani Kulkarni’s Abstract Paintings are an Artistic TravelogueCreators And Collectors

 A self-taught artist, Naina’s career began with the hotel management industry, followed by a stint in the finance sector.
 The volatile world of the latter however, proved to be life-changing.
 Left without a job after the 2009 financial crisis, which in hindsight, she calls “a blessing in disguise”, Naina led herself to the world of art.

 She began working at the prestigious Vadehra Art Gallery in New Delhi, where she met clients, interacted with connoisseurs and artists, and caught up on a lot of art reading.
-Eventually, after getting married, Naina and her husband Nakul, who is a pastry chef, moved to Vietnam, marking the beginning of her journey as an artist.
+Eventually, after getting married, Naina and her then husband Nakul, a pastry chef, moved to Vietnam, marking the beginning of her journey as an artist.

 The Birth of an Artist